lead-africa/lead-africa.github.io/README.md

 Upon reflection, the exact nature of the geographical divisions—whether they are departments, cities, states, or even countries—doesn't really matter.
 What's crucial is the structure of the system of systems, starting with how the regions are governed, where the decision-making power resides in the system of change, how fluid the system of information and communication is, and how efficient and fair the counterbalancing power is.
 Ultimately, the concept of a nation is constructed in our minds and is shaped by our recognition of the people within and outside of this nation.
 To take it further, we can envision a nation that transcends the confines of a continent, extending to sub-communities in other countries.

-## 4. Essential Foundational Roles:
+## 4. Essential Foundational Roles

 	- Strategic Planners are necessary to act as conductors.
 	- Transformation Program Managers are required to oversee strategic progress and monitor investments.
 	- Engineers are needed to design sustainable constructions.